 The Hendry lab uses experimental, molecular evolutionary, and -omics approaches to understand the impact of host interactions on bacterial ecology and evolution.
 Research in the lab focuses on a variety of systems, including insect and plant associated bacteria and bioluminescent symbionts in marine fish.
 Our interdisciplinary group encompasses broad interests within microbiology, evolution, and ecology and opportunities exist for projects related to these areas.

-The Poole Lab studies the effects of diet on the gut microbiome.
-We want to know why individuals respond differently to the same dietary perturbations.
-Our resources include, but are not limited to, a human metabolic research unit to help facilitate running studies with human participants, a mouse facility and experience running germ free mouse experiments, and a technology core for sequencing of all kinds.
+The Poole Lab studies the variability in people’s response to the environment and how their genes and microbiota may mediate the effects.
+For example, we want to know why individuals respond differently to the same dietary intervention.
+Our resources include, but are not limited to, a human metabolic research unity to help facilitate running studies with human participants, a mouse facility and experience running germ-free mouse experiments, and a technology core for sequencing of all kinds.
 We would love to host a postdoctoral fellow with experience in studying physiology using mouse models, bioinformatics, computational biology, or microbial anaerobes.
 Prior firsthand experience accompanied by a publication record are required.